SourMesen/Mesen/Docs/content/debugging/PpuViewer.md

 Additionally, you can <kbd>**right-click**</kbd> on a tile to copy the tile's information to the clipboard (for use with [HD Packs](/hdpacks.html)).

+**Display outline around all sprites in preview**: When enabled, all the sprites shown in the preview screen will be highlighted by a white rectangle.

 ## Palette Viewer/Editor ##

 <div class="imgBox"><div>